juancolacelli/juancolacelli.com/content/blog/00002-game-style-improved/index.en.md

 - Spikes now have a minimal delay before the collision is enabled, so player can escape before being hurt.

 ![Game screenshot](screenshot.png)

-I'm creating the game character, do you have any suggestions?
-[Please contact me!](/about)